 As part of constructing a poly-line in the early stages of filling shapes, a hash for the shapes is computed.

-For paths with bounding boxes in the range 64x128px to 128x64px, the coverage masks are cached, this caching happens in the buffer-allocator for temporary coverage mask surfaces used when this compile-time option is enabled, when the feature is not enabled with CTX_SHAPE_CACHE in the ctx configuration, the temporary surfaces are not needed as compositing is triggered scanline by scanline.
-To make use of the shape cache when rendering text.
+For paths with small bounding boxes in the range coverage masks are cached, this caching happens in the buffer-allocator for temporary coverage mask surfaces used when this compile-time option is enabled.
 The cache is useful for subsequent frames with updates without scrolling without further adaptations.
-Using monospace text or snapping text start positions to specific sub-pixel choices, like 1/4 pixels will increase the hit-rate.
+Using monospace text or snapping text start positions to specific sub-pixel choices, like 1/4 pixels increases the hit-rate.

 For desktop/phone use duplicating the cache for each thread is already a large win.
 On micro-controllers with RAM left over for caching it can already be useful - but introduces dynamic allocations where ctx could have run without any.